sciserver/opensciserver/docs/fileservice/fileservice.rst

     Under these volumes users can create their own folders, called ``UserVolumes``, and share them with other SciServer users or groups.
     The path of those in the file system is ``/home/idies/workspace/<RootVolumeName>/<UserName>/<UserVolumeName>``.

-    By default, users are able to access 2 ``Root Volumes`` with distinct names:
+    By default, users are able to access two ``Root Volumes`` with distinct names:

     a) The ``Storage`` root volume, with a limit on the total amount of data over all ``userVolumes`` each user creates under it.
        This limit over all ``userVolumes`` created by a single user, is physically set on the file system by the stand-alone